Dish TV Wins High Court Victory in CENVAT Credit Dispute Case

 These factors have resulted in the company maintaining only three directors on its board, falling short of the required six directors as stipulated by regulatory norms.

-Dish TV India has stated that it has continuously taken steps to ensure compliance with the regulations:
+Dish TV India has stated that it continuously takes steps to ensure compliance:

-• The company appointed Mr. Mayank Talwar and Mr. Gurinder Singh as Independent Directors on December 12, 2024, to maintain the minimum required number of directors.
+• Appointed Mr. Mayank Talwar and Mr. Gurinder Singh as Independent Directors on December 12, 2024

-• After these appointments were not approved by shareholders on August 14, 2025, the board appointed Mr. Arun Kumar Kapoor and Ms. Heena Naishadh Bhatt as Independent Directors.
+• After shareholder non-approval on August 14, 2025, appointed Mr. Arun Kumar Kapoor and Ms. Heena Naishadh Bhatt as Independent Directors

-• On May 28, 2025, the board appointed Mr. Manoj Dobhal, Executive Director & Chief Executive Officer, as Chairman of the Board and as a member of the NRC to comply with Listing Regulations.
+• On May 28, 2025, appointed Mr. Manoj Dobhal as Chairman and NRC member

-The company maintains that the non-compliance issues are beyond the control of its board and management, primarily due to shareholder non-approval of director appointments and the requirement for prior approval from the Ministry of Information and Broadcasting.
+The company maintains that compliance issues remain beyond the control of its board and management, primarily due to shareholder decisions and regulatory approval requirements from the Ministry of Information and Broadcasting.

 Historical Stock Returns for Dish TV